joshp23/PEWS/README.md

 ## Quick Start
 ### For single domain use
 1. Copy `.well-known/webfinger` into the root of your webserver.
-2. Open `.well-known/webfinger/index.php` and set `PEWS_DOMAIN_STRICT` to `true`
-3. Add a new host and account resource file to `./well-known/webfinger/store` folling the example provided and according to Webfinger [specs](https://tools.ietf.org/html/rfc7033).
+2. Add a new host and account resource file to `./well-known/webfinger/store` folling the example provided and according to Webfinger [specs](https://tools.ietf.org/html/rfc7033).
 ### For multiple domain use
 1. Copy this repo as `PEWS` to your host server, and make it readable by your webserver. ex: `/var/www/PEWS`
 2. Add a new host and account resource file to `./well-known/webfinger/store` folling the example provided and according to Webfinger [specs](https://tools.ietf.org/html/rfc7033).